cocoascientist/Luna/README.md

 # Luna

-An iPhone app that displays current phase of the Moon, using the [Aeris Weather API](http://www.aerisweather.com/develop/).
-The app is written in Swift with an MVVM architecture.
+An iOS app that displays current phase of the Moon, using the [Aeris Weather API](http://www.aerisweather.com/develop/).
+The app is written using SwiftUI and Combine and follows an MVVM architecture.

 Read a full write up about the development of Luna at [cocoascientist.com](http://www.cocoascientist.com/luna-displaying-the-moon-phase.html).

 ## Requirements

-* Xcode 10.2
+* Xcode 11
 * Swift 5

 ## Screenshot